dkitley1975/hangman/README.md

 ## Bugs

+### Solved

- It was noted during creating the screen shots that the highscores were listed alphabetically by the Player Name rather than the Scores.
+- It was noted during creating the screen shots that the highscores were listed alphabetically by the Player Name rather than the Scores.
 This bug was added when the highscores were rearranged previously by Score, Player Name, and Guessed Word.
 This was rearranged with the Score first then Player Name and Guessed Word.
 The sort command was left sorting by the 2nd column instead of being updated.
+- A Bug accured after testing where after the word was solved the game stopped and froze, this was due to a previous typo, whilst refractoring code to only be 79 characters wide to comply with the [PEP8 online validator](http://pep8online.com/).

+### Remaining

+  No know bugs remaining

 ## Deployment